-To apply for admission, applicants can go on our website and apply online or print out an application and mail it to AWI or contact the school for an appointment to tour the facility and meet with an Admission representative.
-Family and friends are always welcomed and encouraged to visit AWI with the applicant.
+To apply for admission, applicants can go on our website and apply online or print out an application and mail it to AVVI.
+Applicants may also go to our website to schedule a tour, or contact the school for an appointment to tour the facility and meet with an Admission Representative.
+Family and friends are always welcomed and encouraged to visit AVVI with the applicant.

-During the tour, a representative will be available to discuss admission requirements and to answer any questions pertaining to the program or about enrolling in a program AWI has to offer.
+During the tour, a representative will he available to discuss admission requirements and to answer any questions pertaining to the program or about enrolling in a program AWI has to offer.

-To be considered for enrollment, an Application for Admission must be submitted with a nonrefundable \$50.00 application fee.
+To be considered for enrollment, an Application for Admission must be submitted with a \$50.00 application fee, high school evidence (transcript, diploma, or G.E.D), one letter of reference and a short essay on why they would like to attend AWI.

 Once the application is accepted and processed, enrollment forms will be mailed to applicant with instructions.
-All forms should be reviewed, signed and returned to the office with a copy of applicant's high school transcript or G.E.D. certificate or, indicated that transcripts will be mailed by a third party.
+All forms should be reviewed signed and returned to the office with a copy of applicant's high school transcript or G.E.D. certificate or indicated that transcripts will be mailed by a third party.
 Mail or drop off all documents to:

-Advanced Welding Institute 8090 Hwy 17 South Eagle River, WI 54521
+Advanced Welding Institute 555 Enterprise Way Eagle River, WI 54521